 Why trust RealRec with verification?

 Many systems split trust across vendors and services.
 That means more handoffs, more weak links, and less clear ownership when something fails.
-RealRec keeps the critical path with one accountable team, with fewer handoffs and clearer audits.
+RealRec keeps the critical path with one accountable team.

 Trust initiatives